jacopotagliabue/jacopotagliabue.github.io/index.md

 I occasionally share [code](https://github.com/jacopotagliabue), [ideas](https://scholar.google.com/citations?user=NDX19U0AAAAJ&hl=en) and [teaching material](https://github.com/jacopotagliabue/MLSys-NYU-2022); if you have no intention of selling me anything, you can also try me on [Linkedin](https://www.linkedin.com/in/jacopotagliabue/).

-I talk _a lot_, and I am often asked to do so in industry (BBC, Walmart, Pinterest, eBay, Farfetch, etc.) and academia (SIRIP, CiE, KDD, Stanford, etc.): popular talks, papers and datasets are highlighted (for the brave reader) [at the very end of this page](#appendix).
+I talk _a lot_, and I am often asked to do so in industry (BBC, Walmart, Pinterest, eBay, Farfetch) and academia (CiE, KDD, Stanford): popular talks, papers and datasets are highlighted (for the brave reader) [at the very end of this page](#appendix).

 I'm building a new company now and I'm always happy to chat about DataOps, MLOps and NLP.